GrantBirki/k8s-kong-terraform/docs/terraform-cloud.md

 If you are using Terraform Cloud to save your state files you will need to do a few short steps to ensure this project works for you:

+## Steps

+1. Create a Terraform workspace
+1. Add your organization and workspace to the `terraform\k8s-cluster\versions.tf` file
+1. Done! 🎉

+> Note: There are old docs below to reference if you want.
+The steps above should be all you need

+---

+## OLD DOCS (deprecated)

+> Note: This is an old docs section that is being preserved for reference.
+This is for building the cluster and the resources with pure Terraform and no K8s yaml manifests

+> If you followed the steps above you should be done

 1. Create two seperate workspaces (example below)

     ![Terraform Workspaces](assets/tf-workspaces.png)